Guide

 Alignment score

-A number that expresses how far the described action tilts toward integrity and care versus pressure and harm, on the scale KarmaLens uses.
-It supports comparison across readings — not a grade on your character.
+A number that tells you how far the described action tilts toward integrity and care versus pressure and harm.
+Use it to compare readings over time and see your own patterns.

 Confidence